Ang Chan I: Second Cambodian-Siamese War (1549)

-In 1549, Siam raised 140,000 troops to invade Cambodia territory for the second time, the Siamese army was divided into two divisions.
-The first 90,000 led by the Siamese king himself named Chakkraphat came to attack Battambang province and invaded Pursat province, the second division was 50,000 led by the navy By Ponhea Veang San invaded Kampot province.
-Chan Reachea knew and ordered 60,000 Duke Kralahom Keo Gather troops at Bassac, Preah Trapeang, Kramuon Sar and Bati, Banteay Meas provinces to fight against the Siamese army in Kampot province.
+In 1555, Siam raised 140,000 troops to invade Cambodia for the second time.
+The Siamese army was divided into two divisions, with the first division of 90,000 troops, led by the Siamese King Chakkraphat, attacking Battambang province and invading Pursat province.
+The second division of 50,000 troops was led by Ponhea Veang San and invaded Kampot province.